Using the Pantone 2023 Color of the Year in Mobile App Development

 • The case for minimal color use:

 On the side of the detractors, some might consider a hue as saturated and distinct as Viva Magenta too bright, overwhelming, and even so animated that it eclipses the intended use of a product.
-A flexible focus that looks to the context of use can step away from branding and towards prompting user engagement such as making Viva Magenta the only color used in an otherwise entirely-muted palette.
+A flexible focus that looks to the context of use can step away from branding and towards prompting user engagement such as making Viva Magenta the only color used in an otherwise entirely muted palette.
 This evokes distinction in the UI from other elements so the user has visual prompts for confirmation buttons or urgent pop-up messages that were designed to elicit a response.

 • The case for maximal color use:

 On the side of the advocates, on the other end of the spectrum, they might view Viva Magenta as strong, statement-making, and iconic.
 At this point it’s relevant to review the market, navigation elements of UX and UI, and accessibility parameters so that the color achieves the desired effect.
 If the goal is to stand out and disrupt the default apps in the space then Pantone’s outline of this “animated red” might be more applicable.
-They say, “Today’s consumers spend large portions of their days looking at a screen where the visuals tend towards pale and neutral,” and this may be resonant with the product-owner’s UX brief for the mobile app developers.
+They say, “Today’s consumers spend large portions of their days looking at a screen where the visuals tend towards pale and neutral,” and this may be resonant with the product owner’s UX brief for the mobile app developers.

 The subtleties of the accent colors and using the whole range of shades in mobile app development

 The focus of this article is using Viva Magenta yet it would be remiss not to discuss the role of accent colors in how supporting shades support the main color event.
-A main takeaway of this blog is how effective color can be both in large and small quantities.
+The main takeaway of this blog is how effective color can be both in large and small quantities.
 The same can be said for the accent colors that serve to tell a story and make the UX and UI shine for a winning app design.
-In the design phase, devising the overarching scheme of primary and accent shades is crucial as this suite of hues need to complement, support, and reinforce the full spectrum of the UI that then will deliver the final UX.
+In the design phase, devising the overarching scheme of primary and accent shades is crucial as this suite of hues needs to complement, support, and reinforce the full spectrum of the UI that then will deliver the final UX.
 In this case, the accent shades chosen for Viva Magenta establish soothing visual equilibrium in the form of a refined color palette that bolsters the somewhat unconventional “vim and vigor” of the Pantone Color of the Year for 2023.

 Despite its “force of nature” personality, the ‘Magentaverse’ in its totality symbolizes a scheme of hues with tones that are very friendly to mobile app developers.
-Pantone says that “Digital design helps us to stretch the limits of reality, opening the door to a dynamic virtual world where we can explore and create new color possibilities.”
-The trend of monochromatic and minimalistic palettes in app interfaces is actually inconsistent with where customers are at in their own technology use — the push towards virtual and augmented reality is exemplified in the suite of colors that support Viva Magenta to marry the technical with the natural.
+Pantone says “Digital design helps us to stretch the limits of reality, opening the door to a dynamic virtual world where we can explore and create new color possibilities.”
+The trend of monochromatic and minimalistic palettes in-app interfaces is inconsistent with where customers are at in their own technology use — the push towards virtual and augmented reality is exemplified in the suite of colors that support Viva Magenta to marry the technical with the natural.
 Even the final colors selected to support the vivacious crimson red are familiar, gentle tones that nod to the digital as much as the external world.
 This then naturally upholds the generally-held ideal UI color rule of 60-30-10: 60 percent primary color (Viva Magenta); 30 percent secondary colors (most likely white or black for accessibility); and, 10 percent accent colors to complement the overall design.
-Mobile app developers that take full advantage of the color palette designed to be used in tandem with this trending shade can deliver all the benefits of a UI that appeals for a target market to have a satisfying and productive UX with the product plus the parent brand.
+Mobile app developers that take full advantage of the color palette designed to be used in tandem with this trending shade can deliver all the benefits of a UI that appeals to a target market to have a satisfying and productive UX with the product plus the parent brand.

 Mobile app development that uses color trends for custom, authentic user experiences